 Key snack: ‘Oliebollen’ (‘oil balls’, deep-fried blob of dough that traditionally keeps your belly gelled together when you drink too much)

 Key quirk: It’s all quirk: from fire to ice water (see above).

 Birthdays are a big deal – even your mother-in-law’s.
 And it must be celebrated – otherwise you will be deemed as anti-social.
 And as the person celebrating a birthday, you pick up the tab – on the cake and on the drinks.
 Mostly the parties are held at home on the closest Sunday afternoon and everyone sits in a big circle and shouts at each other across the room.
-Upon arrival, you not only congratulate the birthday person, you also congratulate those close to them – partner, children, neighbor, dog.
-HIstorically, each person is greeted with three kisses (before the 1.5-metre rule), on alternating cheeks, leading to a sometimes dizzying amount of birthday smooches.
+Upon arrival, you not only congratulate the birthday person, you also congratulate those close to them – partner, children, neighbour, dog.
+Historically, each person is greeted with three kisses, on alternating cheeks, leading to a sometimes dizzying amount of birthday smooches.
 These parties are usually for close family only – so it’s a big deal if you are invited.